Skip to main content

 Amended methane regulations came into effect Jan.
 1, 2024.
 The BCER approved further amendments to the methane regulations, which will be effective Jan.
 1, 2025 and phased in over time.
 The regulations were developed to help the province meet the CleanBC methane reduction target of 75 per cent by 2030 (compared to a 2014 baseline) for the oil and gas sector and near elimination of all industrial methane emissions by 2035.

-This made-in-B.C. approach was developed, along with the Ministry of Energy, Mines and Low Carbon Innovation and the Climate Action Secretariat of the Ministry of Environment and Climate Change Strategy, with input from environmental groups, industry and Indigenous Nations.
+This made-in-B.C. approach was developed, along with the Ministry of Energy and Climate Solutions and the Climate Action Secretariat of the Ministry of Environment and Climate Change Strategy, with input from environmental groups, industry and Indigenous Nations.
 Summaries of what we heard through the regulatory engagement program can be found here.

 Ongoing collaboration and engagement respecting methane regulations, combined with research learnings, helps ensure B.C. is a global leader in climate action.
 More information regarding methane research can be found further down this page.